The Working Habits of Kobe Bryant

 Sleep and meditation were just as important before and after training sessions and games.
 This allowed him to train and work with intensity.
-Personally, I take this point very seriously by tracking my sleep performance daily (see figure below), meditating, taking long walks daily, etc. It was nice to see an additional data point on how recovery fit in KB’s day to day.
+Personally, I take this point very seriously by tracking my sleep performance daily (see figure below), meditating, taking long walks daily, etc. It was nice to see an additional data point on how recovery fits in KB’s day-to-day.

 - Setting the tone:

 Not surprisingly, KB understood the importance of the team and his leadership role in it.
 So to give that extra dose of motivation, KB talks about dunking: